teiniker/teiniker-lectures-softwaretesting/introduction/python/classes/README.md

 ## Inheritance
-When one class inherits from another, it automatically takes on all the attributes and methods of the first class.
+When one class inherits from another, it automatically **takes on all the attributes and methods of the first class**.
 The original class is called the **parent class**, and the new class is the **child class**.
 The child class inherits every attribute and method from its parent class but is also free to define new attributes and methods of its own.